Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Weddell, placing the area among the bottom 25% of areas assessed nationally

-Weddell has averaged approximately 16 new dwelling approvals annually.
-Over the past five financial years, from FY21 to FY25, 82 homes were approved, with an additional 10 approved so far in FY26.
-The population decline in recent years suggests that new supply has likely been meeting demand, providing good housing choices for buyers.
+Weddell averaged approximately 16 new dwelling approvals per year.
+Between FY21 and FY25, 82 homes were approved, with an additional 11 approved so far in FY26.
+The population has been declining recently, suggesting that the new supply is meeting demand and providing good options for buyers.

-The average construction cost value of new homes is $231,000, which is lower than regional levels, indicating more affordable housing options.
-In FY26, $37.6 million worth of commercial development approvals have been recorded, suggesting robust local business investment.
-Compared to Greater Darwin, Weddell has comparable new home approvals per capita, maintaining market equilibrium consistent with surrounding areas.
-This activity is below the national average, reflecting the area's maturity and possible planning constraints.
+The average value of new homes being built is $231,000, which is below regional levels, indicating more affordable housing choices.
+This financial year, $37.6 million in commercial development approvals have been recorded, reflecting strong local business investment.
+Compared to Greater Darwin, Weddell has comparable new home approvals per person, maintaining market balance with surrounding areas.
+However, this activity is below the national average, suggesting maturity and possible planning constraints.

-All recent development has consisted of standalone homes, preserving the area's low density nature and attracting space-seeking buyers.
-There are estimated to be 468 people in the area for each dwelling approval, indicating a quiet development environment.
-Looking ahead, Weddell is projected to grow by 526 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+All recent developments have consisted of standalone homes, preserving the area's low density nature and attracting space-seeking buyers.
+Currently, there are approximately 468 people in the area for each dwelling approval.
+According to AreaSearch's latest quarterly estimate, Weddell is projected to grow by 526 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, creating favorable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development